apmcollab/SCC-CppGraphics/README.md

 ## CppGraphics
-Classes supporting the construction of graphical output.
+Beta revision of classes supporting the construction of graphical output.
 These classes are based on the CAM graphics classes.

 ### Prerequisites